StuAtGit/DisneyTest/README.md

 with your SQL.
 There's been so much passion about ORMs in the past, no need for me to re-hash here.
 Basically, yes, I like ORMs, but I like thin (and transparently thread-safe!) ones.

+*I wrote this in an IDE, on a kinda small window without much in the way of advanced spelling or grammar checking.
+Apologies for any spelling & grammar issues.